samuelpath/cohere-preset-tests/README.md

 This mini project is an attempt to automatically validate that the outputs are similar to what we expect.

 ## How does it work

+The approach is very simple and goes through the following steps:
+- List all the presets data in `presets.py`.
+For each preset, we have the following entries:
+-- name
+-- max_tokens
+-- temperature
+-- stop_sequences
+-- prompt
+-- expected_output
+- For each preset, call Cohere's [generate](https://docs.cohere.com/reference/generate) endpoint with all the inputs from `presets.py` (except the `expected_output`) to get the current output
+- Get the vector embeddings for both the current and expected outputs using Cohere's [embed](https://docs.cohere.com/reference/embed) endpoint
+- Compare the current and expected outputs using scikit-learn's [cosine similarity](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.pairwise.cosine_similarity.html), giving a value between 0 (completely different) and 1 (exactly similar)
+- Display the similarity score for each preset
+- If the score is above a given threshold (setup in `minimum_cosine_similarity` in `config.py`), pass the test (✅), otherwise fail (❌)

 ```
 ✅, Preset Name: Product Feature to Benefit, Coside Similarity: 0.97